-- 6. Transit Carriers MUST support Target Operators by providing details of traffic that transited their network that is the subject of Target Operator investigation.
-This applies whether the Transit Carrier has a commercial relationship with the Target Operator or not, within the constraints permitted by data privacy regulations. - 7.
-Upon request from a Target Operator, including a copy of a relevant signalling trace for traffic that transited towards or terminated in the Target Operator's network, a Transit Carrier MUST provide an unmodified signalling trace for ingress traffic using leased GTs transiting its network towards the Target Operator. - 8.
-Transit Carriers MUST retain summary signalling data (i.e. aggregated data which includes Originating Point Codes, Calling and Called GTs, MTP3 information, SCCP information and MAP information) for leased GTs for 1 month minimum. - 9.
-Transit Carriers MUST store full signalling trace data for at least 7 calendar days. - 10.
+- 1. Transit Carriers SHALL not use or facilitate use of the Routing via Lessee Only method. - 2.
+Transit Carriers MUST ensure that they comply with the binding requirements of PRD IR.77. - 3.
+Upon request from a Target Operator, Transit Carriers MUST provide details of whether traffic received by the Target Operator using leased GTs was subject to Routing via Lessor or Routing via Lessee Only. - 4.
+Transit Carriers MUST support Target Operators by providing details of traffic that transited their network that is the subject of Target Operator investigation.
+This applies whether the Transit Carrier has a commercial relationship with the Target Operator or not, within the constraints permitted by data privacy regulations. - 5.
+Upon request from a Target Operator, including a copy of a relevant signalling trace for traffic that transited towards or terminated in the Target Operator's network, a Transit Carrier MUST provide an unmodified signalling trace for ingress traffic using leased GTs transiting its network towards the Target Operator. - 6.
+Transit Carriers MUST retain summary signalling data (i.e. aggregated data which includes Originating Point Codes, Calling and Called GTs, MTP3 information, SCCP information and MAP information) for leased GTs for 1 month minimum. - 7.
+Transit Carriers MUST store full signalling trace data for at least 7 calendar days. - 8.
 Transit Carriers MUST identify the source of the traffic that was delivered to the Target Operators.
-In the case that multiple Transit Carriers are involved in the delivery of this traffic, Transit Carriers that have declared compliance with this CoC SHALL identify the party from whom they received the traffic. - 11.
-Where Target Operators are unable to block traffic from GT Lessees, the Transit Carriers SHOULD block that traffic to those Target Operators upon request from the Target Operators. - 12.
-Transit Carriers that lease GTs MUST comply with all the requirements of section 5.1. - 13.
-Threat intelligence sharing is considered "best practice" and as such Transit Carriers SHOULD support and participate in threat intelligence sharing. - 14.
+In the case that multiple Transit Carriers are involved in the delivery of this traffic, Transit Carriers that have declared compliance with this CoC SHALL identify the party from whom they received the traffic. - Where Target Operators are unable to block traffic from GT Lessees, the Transit Carriers SHOULD block that traffic to those Target Operators upon request from the Target Operators.

+- Transit Carriers that lease GTs MUST comply with all the requirements of section 5.1. - 11.
+Threat intelligence sharing is considered "best practice" and as such Transit Carriers SHOULD support and participate in threat intelligence sharing. - 12.
 Transit Carriers MUST NOT object to being named in threat intelligence sharing reports as a party that transited traffic that was in breach of the relevant PRDs.
-This does not negate the right to reply to such reports. - 15.
+This does not negate the right to reply to such reports. - 13.
 Transit Carriers MAY block any traffic deemed fraudulent as a proactive measure without prior request from Target Operators.
-Transit Carriers SHOULD inform Target Operators and GT Lessors that such blocks have been implemented. - 16.
+Transit Carriers SHOULD inform Target Operators and GT Lessors that such blocks have been implemented. - 14.
 Transit Carriers that declare compliance with this CoC MUST comply in good faith with the CoC Complaints process.